rancher/rancher.github.io/rancher/v2.0/en/faq/index.md

 ### Cattle

-#### How does Rancher v2.0 affect Cattle?
-Does this release mean that my knowledge and experience invested in Cattle is about to become deprecated?
+### How does Rancher v2.0 affect Cattle?

-We definitely are NOT deprecating Cattle.
-On the contrary, we improved it.
-In v2.0, Rancher now bases its architecture and every cluster/environment on Kubernetes.
-While v1.0 already supported installing, operating, and managing Kubernetes environments, we've always felt that it didn't mesh with the rest of the Rancher user experience (UX).
-We remedied that in v2.0.
-Not only do you get access to the native Kubernetes dashboard UI and `kubectl`, but now the Rancher UX, formerly known as the Cattle UX (CLI, API, and Docker compose) works directly with Kubernetes.

-Think of v2.0 as an enhanced add-on to the Kubernetes platform in which you can continue to use all of the existing Rancher features you know and love, while leveraging the rich Kubernetes ecosystem and its rapid innovations.
+Cattle will not supported in v2.0 as Rancher has been re-architected to be based on Kubernetes.
+You can, however, expect majority of Cattle features you use will exist and function similarly on Kubernetes.
+We will develop migration tools in Rancher v2.1 to help you transform your existing Rancher Compose files into Kubernetes yaml files.

-#### Can I migrate/import existing Cattle clusters into Kubernetes?
+#### Can I migrate existing Cattle workloads into Kubernetes?

 Yes.
-You can run the exact same Rancher compose and Docker compose files against a new cluster and recreate all of your deployments identically.
+In the upcoming Rancher v2.1 release we will provide a tool to help translate existing Cattle workloads in Compose format to kubernetes yaml format.
+You will then be able to deploy those workloads on the v2.0 platform.

 ### Environments & Clusters